Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 ## Practice 2: Live the traditions you inherit

 **Problem**
-Heritage loses its value when Marines treat it as ceremony without duty.
+Heritage loses its value when Marines treat it as a ceremony without duty.

 **Action**
 Express Marine traditions through disciplined conduct and faithful service.